nystudio107/craft-imageoptimize/README.md

 ### Dynamically creating Optimized Image Variants

-If you wish to dynamically create Optimized Image Variants in your templates without having to use the Field, you can do that via:
+If you wish to dynamically create Optimized Image Variants in your templates without having to use the Field.

+*N.B.:* If you create the Optimized Image Variants in your templates, the image transforms, placeholder images, and color palette extraction will all be done at pageload time.
+This means you'll miss out on the advantages of using the OptimizedImages field, where all of that computation is done when an Asset is saved.

+To create Optimized Image Variants dynamically in your templates, you can do:

 ```
 {% set optimzedImages = craft.imageOptimize.createOptimizedImages(